puzpuzpuz/nbufpool/README.md

 # nbufpool

-Note: for experimental implementation see [this branch](https://github.com/puzpuzpuz/nbufpool/tree/experiment/fg-api-based-pool).
+Note: for experimental implementation based on FinalizationGroup API see [this branch](https://github.com/puzpuzpuz/nbufpool/tree/experiment/fg-api-based-pool).

 An unsafe Buffer pool for Node.js: a port of `Buffer.allocUnsafe`.
 See [this issue](https://github.com/nodejs/node/issues/30611) to understand why and when it might be helpful.